dxc-technology/halstack-style-guide/guidelines/components/select/README.md

 # Select

-The select component allow users to make a single or multiple selection from a pre-defined list of options.
+The select component allows users to make single or multiple selections from a pre-defined list of options.
 ## Usage

 Considerations about the select usage:

 - A dialog element should allow the user to select one option from a list
 - If the list of options is short (4 or less), use checkboxes instead of the select component
-- The select component should always display a label, different from any name in the option list
+- The select component should always display a label different from any name in the option list
 - Use a pre-selected good default where possible
 - Use progressive disclosure between linked select components
 - If more than one option is applicable, use the multi-select variant